-Certified Server Operating System Version Supported Operating Systems Notes SUSE Linux Enterprise Server 11 SP3 (64-bit), SP4 (64-bit) Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.
+Certified Server Operating System Version Supported Operating Systems Notes SUSE Linux Enterprise Server 11 SP4 (64-bit) Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.

-Certified Server Operating System Version Supported Operating Systems Notes SUSE Linux Enterprise Server 12, and SLES 12 SP1 and SP2 Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.
-Red Hat 6.6, 6.7, 6.8 Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.
-Red Hat 7.0, 7.1, 7.2, 7.3 Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.
-NOTE: RHEL 7.x does not allow starting services for a non-root user.
-So eDirectory does not support a non-root user on this platform.
+Certified Server Operating System Version Supported Operating Systems Notes SUSE Linux Enterprise Server 12, and SLES 12 SP1, SP2 and SP3 Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.
+SUSE Linux Enterprise Server 15 Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.
+NOTE: To use the ndstrace and ldif2dib utilities on SLES 15, install the version 5 of ncurses from the SLES 15 repository.
+Red Hat 6.8, 6.9 and 6.10 Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.
+Red Hat 7.0, 7.1, 7.2, 7.3, 7.4, 7.5 Supported on later versions of support packs For the most recent information about the system requirements, see the Release Notes.
+NOTE: eDirectory 9.0 SP4 and above supports non-root installation on RHEL 7.x.